sendwithus/sendwithus_php/README.md

 )

 // Send function options
 'email_data'  // array of variables to merge into the template.
 'sender'      // array ("address", "name", "reply_to") of sender.
 'cc'          // array of ("address", "name") for carbon copy.
 'bcc'         // array of ("address", "name") for blind carbon copy.
 'inline'      // string, path to file to include inline.
 'files'       // array, paths to files to attach to the send.
 'tags'        // array of strings to tag email send with.
+'esp_account' // string of ESP ID to manually select ESP
 ```

 ## Send Examples